onekiloparsec/f52.tech/README.md

 "F52 technologies" is the legal french company owned by Cédric Foellmi, a.k.a. [@onekiloparsec](https://twitter.com/onekiloparsec).

+Our domain of expertise: consulting and coaching on software practices & culture, transformation and support.

-It is the legal umbrella of [arcsecond.io](https://www.arcsecond.io).
+The new legal umbrella of [arcsecond.io](https://www.arcsecond.io) is now [4Pi technologies](https://4pi.tech).

 ## Information